SLAM-Lab/SANA-FE/README.md

 `valgrind ./sim loihi.arch examples/random_network.net 1`

 Or something similar.
 Also clang static code analysis has been used, and should ideally stay error free.
 In a clean build directory run: `scan-build make`.
-The version of clang on my UT machine is ancient so I'll start using codechecker (more recent release of the same tool) as soon as it is updated.

-At the moment the code has been changing a lot day to day, and is lacking any formal unit-tests (hey I'm originally a H/W engineer).
-Once things are settled the plan is to use the Google testing framework.

 # Contact
 James Boyle: james.boyle@utexas.edu